 Unusually, the female of the species is brighter than the male – an indication of their role-reversal in raising their young.
 Sadly, the dotterel is endangered, and on the ‘red list’ for urgent conservation.

 Surely one of the most iconic birds in the British Isles, the golden eagle is the top predator of the Scottish countryside.
 These massive birds of prey hunt mainly rabbits and mountain hares though will also catch other bird species like grouse, foxes and even young deer.

 These majestic birds pair for life, and there are currently 440 breeding pairs in the UK, many of which use traditional nesting places that have been used for generations.
 This is the second largest bird of prey found in Scotland, with a wingspan of 204-220cm.
 Only the white-tailed sea eagle is larger.

-The sea eagle is the largest bird of prey found in the British Isles and the fourth largest eagle found anywhere in the world.
-It was unfortunately hunted to extinction in the 1800s but has been successfully reintroduced in Scotland – to the west coast in the 1970s and to the east coast in 2007.
+The white-tailed eagle is the largest bird of prey found in the British Isles and the fourth largest eagle found anywhere in the world.
+This Schedule 1 species went extinct in the UK during the early 20th century, due to illegal killing, and the present population is descended from reintroduced birds – to the west coast in the 1970s and to the east coast in 2007.